 - Most incarnations of Ultron sport a slender build with development in the calve and bicep areas.
 The film version of him, pictured above, has a much bulkier build.

 - Cable and the Winter Soldier as well.
-While not a complete robots, Cable's robotic arm is just as jacked as the rest of him.
+While not complete robots, Cable's robotic arm is just as jacked as the rest of him.
 Bucky's arm is shaped to look muscular as well, but if there were a vote, Cable would win◊, hands down.
 That said, Cable's arm isn't a cybernetic replacement for his left arm, but the result of a "techno-organic" virus forcibly converting his existing arm into machinery.
 It's only his telekinetic powers that keep the virus from spreading to transform the rest of his body into a robot (killing him in the process).

 - Discussed in Meet the Robinsons, where Carl (a robot), before sending Lewis back in time, asks him to invent him with a more muscular design.

 - Played with in Big Hero 6.
 Baymax is built with an inflatable body that gives him a roly-poly appearance.
 However, the armor that Hiro makes for him squeezes that figure into a more top-heavy heroic silhouette.

 - Avengers: Age of Ultron: The title villain has hit the gym for his movie debut.
 While he is featured on the page, if you're too lazy to scroll up, just look here◊, intimidating as hell.